 Written By: Steve Vegvari

 Philip “Phnx” Kolmus has been keeping himself busy in the eSports industry.
-He is the acting team manager for T3H Esports and Fornite player for Immortal_BR.
+He is the team manager for Syntic eSports Academy.

 Phnx has dipped his toes into different genres of games while competing.
 From Call of Duty to League of Legends.
 He currently finds himself at home playing Epic’s Battle Royale game; Fortnite.